-In the year between April 2020 and March 2021, despite the COVID pandemic and two national lock-downs, our incredible all-woman staff team provided one-to-one support to 1,381 women, girls and children.
+In the year between April 2022 and March 2023, our incredible all-woman staff team provided one-to-one support to 1,476 women, girls and children subjected to sexual and domestic violence and abuse, including prostitution.
 This breaks down to:

-322 women at high risk of repeated and serious domestic violence including homicide were supported by our Independent Domestic Violence Advocacy (IDVA) services: 270 in Haringey & 52 in Hackney
+- 253 women at high risk of repeated and serious domestic violence including homicide were supported by our Independent Domestic Violence Advocacy (IDVA) services: 206 in Haringey & 24 in Hackney, of which 71 were women supported by our new specialist service for women aged over 55

-- 198 women subjected to domestic violence and abuse accessed the IRIS service through doctor’s surgeries in Hackney and City, Haringey, and Barking and Dagenham
+- 267 women subjected to domestic violence and abuse accessed the IRIS service through doctor’s surgeries in Hackney and City and Haringey

-- Our refuges The Emma Project and Daria House became home to 24 women who have problematic substance use and had been subjected to sexual and domestic violence and sexual exploitation, including prostitution
+- Our refuges The Emma Project, Daria House and Jan’s Place were home to 49 women who have problematic substance use and had been subjected to sexual and domestic violence and sexual exploitation, including prostitution

-- The Anita Exiting Prostitution and Advocacy Project supported 32 women abused through prostitution, and the Ascent Advice and Outreach Service for women who have been sexually exploited and/or subjected to sexual or domestic violence and who have problematic substance use supported 108 women; the WiSER and CASA projects supported a further 14 women
+- The Anita Exiting Prostitution and Advocacy and Ascent Projects supported 23 women exploited and abused through prostitution and/or who have problematic substance use; the WiSER and CASA projects supported a further 17

-- The London Holistic Advocacy Wrap Around Service for women and children who have been subjected to men’s violence and who have insecure immigration status and are subject to no recourse to public funds, supported 52 women
+- The London Holistic Advocacy Wrap Around Service for women who have insecure immigration status and have no recourse to public funds, supported 20 women

-- 33 children under 16 who had been subjected to or witnessed domestic violence and abuse were supported by our Play Therapy service, 14 were girls and 19 were boys.
-The project also supported 15 women (their mothers)
+- 24 children under 16 who had been subjected to or witnessed domestic violence and abuse were supported by our Play Therapy service, 16 were girls and 8 were boys.

-- The East London Rape Crisis Information and Support Line supported 1,702 women and/or family/friends/agencies enquiring on behalf of victim-survivors of sexual violence by phone, email and video chat
+- The East London Rape Crisis Information and Support Line supported 1011 women and girls, and 2 men.

 Some quotes from women who have worked with us: